LukeLIN-web/distrubuted-ML-system/week report/week report 8.11-8.18.md

 4.  reports the fitted system throughput parameters, along with the latest gradient statistics, to PolluxSched.
 5. After reporting to PolluxSched, PolluxAgent updates the job’s per-GPU batch size and gradient accumulation steps, by optimizing its now up-to-date goodput function with its currently allocated resources.

-pollux scheduler:

-input :

-8.14

 I implement the simulator.
 I learned how to parser trace.

-8.15 - 8 .16

-I don't have co-located trace.
-Ziyue Luo suggested me that I could estimate the influence of different placement.
+I don't have a co-located trace.
+Ziyue Luo suggested that I could estimate the influence of different placements.

 ```mermaid
 graph